Mexico's wholesale mobile network launches without major carriers

 That could be tough without major players on board, though the network could attract more mobile virtual network operators, whose presence has been limited in Mexico.

-Though the network aims to reach rural areas, experts say the initial launch is skewed toward big cities, with coverage in Mexico City, Guadalajara and Monterrey.
+Though the network aims to reach rural areas, experts say the initial launch skews toward big cities, with coverage in Mexico City, Guadalajara and Monterrey.

 Altan said the network will initially cover 5.6 million residents in under-served populations, surpassing its obligation of 4.7 million residents in places with fewer than 10,000 inhabitants.